LuukvE/Luuk-Accounts/README.md

 const autoSignIn = (cookie?: string) => null | User {
   // If no cookie return null
   // Find a non-expired session, if not found return null
-  // Validate the session by checking for a different ip
-  // If the session is invalid return null
   // Return user profile, permissions and JWT token
 };